-Our Health Education and Learning (HEAL) project is dedicated to empowering individuals with the knowledge and support they need to take charge of their emotional, physical, and mental well-being.
-At the heart of our initiative is Miss Ida, a relatable and entertaining character who captivates audiences through theatrical performances.
-She shares vital health messages in a way that resonates with everyone.
+Through Community Health Workshops, our Health Education and Learning (HEAL) project empowers individuals with the knowledge and support necessary to make informed and healthy lifestyle choices.
+At the heart of the project is Miss Ida, a relatable and entertaining character who captivates audiences through theatrical performances.
+She shares essential health messages in a way that resonates with everyone, helping to reduce the risk of preventable health issues.

 Our 'Grow It and Know It Community Garden' promotes healthier communities.
 It brings people together to grow and learn about food, encourages physical activity and provides a space for improved mental health and well-being.
 Each year, we cultivate our produce, which is shared among volunteers and donated to the local church food bank.